-1. Remove the bolt.
+1. Remove the bolts.

-1. Bolt

-- Remove the tailpipe by pulling it out of the muffler. - 3.
-Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.
+- 1. Bolt - 2.
+Tailpipe - Remove the tailpipe by pulling it out of the muffler. - Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

 - 1. Tailpipe

 - 2. Spark arrester

-- 4. Insert the tailpipe into the muffler and align the bolt holes.
+- 4. Make sure the gasket is properly positioned, then insert the tailpipe into the muffler and align the bolt holes.

-- 5. Install and tighten the bolt.